nikdata/hotel-modeling/hotel-analysis.md

 what makes up an *na* or NULL value.
 In this case, I populated some example terms that I have seen used to identify NULL values.
-In my experience, this is often the case where NULL values are actually identifed as “NULL” or “NA” (in other words, these are characters).
+In my experience, this is often the case where NULL values are actually identified as “NULL” or “NA” (in other words, these are characters).

 Now let’s take a quick peek at the data using the `glimpse()` function (part of {dplyr}).